Tools4everBV/HelloID-Conn-Prov-Target-NedapOns-Users-ReadMe/README.md

 <br>

- - Use the script `defaultScopeEntitlements.ps1` with three static permissions or add them manually.
-The display name can be changed according to customer requirements, but the reference should match the values in the example.
-These values are used in the connector as a reference<br>
+ - Use the script `defaultScopeEntitlements.ps1` with five static permissions or add them manually.
+The display name can be changed according to customer requirements, but **the Reference should match the values in the example**.
+These values are used in the connector as a reference.<br>
 <img src="Assets/DefaultScopeStatic.png">